awsdocs/aws-cloudhsm-user-guide/doc_source/oracle-tde.md

 **Important**
 You cannot use an Oracle instance in Amazon Relational Database Service \(Amazon RDS\) to integrate with AWS CloudHSM\.
 You must install Oracle Database on an Amazon EC2 instance\.
+You can't use Client SDK 5 for Oracle TDE integration\.
+For more information, see [AWS CloudHSM Client SDKs](use-hsm.md)\.

 Complete the following steps to accomplish Oracle TDE integration with AWS CloudHSM\.

 **To configure Oracle TDE integration with AWS CloudHSM**

-1. Follow the steps in [Set Up Prerequisites](oracle-tde-prerequisites.md) to prepare your environment\.
+1. Follow the steps in [Set up prerequisites](oracle-tde-prerequisites.md) to prepare your environment\.

-1. Follow the steps in [Configure the Database](oracle-tde-configure-database-and-generate-master-key.md) to configure Oracle Database to integrate with your AWS CloudHSM cluster\.
+1. Follow the steps in [Configure the database](oracle-tde-configure-database-and-generate-master-key.md) to configure Oracle Database to integrate with your AWS CloudHSM cluster\.